veit/python-basics-tutorial/docs/test/unittest.rst

          OK

-   … or a little more verbose:
+   … or a little more detailed:

    .. tab:: Linux/macOS